puppetlabs/puppetlabs-postgresql/README.md

 To validate client connections to a remote PostgreSQL database before starting dependent tasks, use the `postgresql_conn_validator` resource.
-You can use this on any node where the PostgreSQL client software is installed.
+You can use this on any node where the PostgreSQL client package is installed.
 It is often chained to other tasks such as starting an application server or performing a database migration.